Topology and dynamics of higher-order multiplex networks: Topology of multiplex simplicial complexes

-The metric matrices ${\mathcal{G}}_n^{-1}$ define non-degenerate scalar products between $n$-dimensional multiplex cochains.
-In particular, given $f_1,f_2\in C^{n}$ their scalar product is defined as \bea \Avg{f_2,f_1}={\bf f}_2^{\top}\mathcal{G}_{n}^{-1}{\bf f}_1, \eea where $\mathcal{G}_n$ are positive definite and non-singular matrices.
-Typically, for a single simplicial complex, the metric matrices are taken to be diagonal, with diagonal elements given by the affinity weight of the corresponding $n$-dimensional simplex.
-Here, in order to couple the different layers of the multiplex simplicial complex, we consider non-diagonal metric matrices $\mathcal{G}_n$ that exploit the overlap of the simplices whose coupling among the layers is modulated by the parameters $\gamma_n$ and $W_n$.
-Specifically, the elements of the matrix ${ \mathcal G}_{n}$ can be non-zero only among replica simplices.
-For two $n$-dimensional replica simplices $\sigma^{[\alpha]},\sigma^{[\alpha^{\prime}]}$ in layer $\alpha$ and in layer $\alpha^{\prime}$ respectively these matrix elements are defined as: \bea { \mathcal G}_{n}(\sigma^{[\alpha]},\sigma^{[\alpha^{\prime}]})=\left\{ \right. \eea with the parameters $\gamma_n$ and $W_n$ taking values in the range $\gamma_n\in [0,1)$ and $W_n>0$.
-In particular the parameters $\gamma_n$ determine the coupling between the layers for $\gamma_n\neq 0$ while when $\gamma_n=0$ for all values of $n$, the layers of the multiplex simplicial complex are completely uncoupled.
-Moreover $W_n>0$ are real parameters that can be used to tune the scale of the metric matrices for different dimensions $n$.
-In the definition of the metric matrices $\mathcal{G}_n$, $\mathcal{C}$ indicates the normalization constant that ensures that the matrix $\mathcal{G}_{n}$ has determinant equal to $W_n$.
+{Since the metric matrices will be defined through the multisimplices, let us, for ease of notation, introduce the auxiliary metric matrices $\tilde{\mathcal{G}}_n$ defined among all the possible $n$-dimensional replica simplices of the multiplex simplicial complex (i.e. replica simplices either present and non-present in $\mathcal{K}$).
+These auxiliary metric matrices $\tilde{\mathcal{G}}_n$ have rank $N_n$ and are such that their action reduces to the action of the metric matrices ${\mathcal{G}}_n$ on the replica simplices present in the simplicial complex.
+The elements of the matrix $\tilde{ \mathcal G}_{n}$ can be non-zero only among replica simplices.
+Among any two $n$-dimensional replica simplices $\sigma^{[\alpha]}$ and $\sigma^{[\alpha^{\prime}]}$ belonging to the multisimplex $\vec{m}_{{\sigma}}=(m^{[1]}_{{\sigma}},m^{[2]}_{{\sigma}},\ldots, m^{[M]}_{{\sigma}})$, the auxiliary metric matrices have elements: \bea \tilde{\mathcal G}_{n}(\sigma^{[\alpha]},\sigma^{[\alpha^{\prime}]})=\left\{ \right. \eea with the parameters $\gamma_n$ and $W_n$ taking values in the range $\gamma_n\in [0,1)$ and $W_n>0$.
+Given the auxiliary metric matrix $\tilde{\mathcal{G}}_n$, the metric matrix $\mathcal{G}_n$ can be obtained as the submatrix of $\tilde{\mathcal{G}}_n$ acting on linear span of the set of all replica simplices present on the multiplex simplicial complex.
+[Note that the submatrix of $\tilde{\mathcal{G}}_n$ acting on all the replica simplices not present in the simplicial complex turns out to be null.]
+From Eq. (\ref{def:Gn}) it is clear that the parameters $\gamma_n$ determine the coupling between the layers for $\gamma_n\neq 0$ while when $\gamma_n=0$ for all values of $n$, the layers of the multiplex simplicial complex are completely uncoupled.
+Moreover, $W_n>0$ are real parameters that can be used to tune the scale of the metric matrices for different dimensions $n$.
+Moreover, in Eq. (\ref{def:Gn}), $\mathcal{C}$ indicates the normalization constant that ensures that the matrix $\mathcal{G}_{n}$ has determinant equal to $W_n^{N_n}>0$.
 This constant is expressed in terms of $\mu=\sum_{\alpha=1}^M m^{[\alpha]}$ indicating the multiplicity of overlap of the $n$-dimensional simplex $\bar{\sigma}$, i.e. the number of layers in which the simplex $\bar{\sigma}$ is present.
-It follows that the constant $\mathcal{C}$ is given by \bea \mathcal{C}=[(1-\gamma_n+\mu\gamma_n)(1-\gamma_n)^{\mu-1}]^{1/\mu}. \eea Note that according to the definition adopted for the metric matrices we have \bea \mathcal{G}_n=\mathcal{G}_n^{\top}. \eea
+It follows that the constant $\mathcal{C}$ is given by \bea \mathcal{C}=[(1-\gamma_n+\mu\gamma_n)(1-\gamma_n)^{\mu-1}]^{1/\mu}. \eea} {It is instructive to express the matrix elements of $\tilde{\mathcal{G}}_n$ for the simple case of overlapping replica simplices $\bm\sigma=(\sigma^{[1]},\sigma^{[2]})$ in a multiplex simplicial complex with $M=2$ layers, \bea \tilde{\mathcal{G}}_{n}(\bm{\sigma},\bm\sigma)=\frac{W_n}{\sqrt{1-\gamma_n^2m_{\sigma}^{[1]}m_{\sigma}^{[2]}}}\left( \right). \eea } {From this expression is evident that if the two simplices overlap, (i.e. $\vec{m}_{\sigma}=(1,1)$) this matrix has rank $2$, a determinant $W_n^2$ and two positive eigenvalues $W_n\sqrt{(1+\gamma_n)/(1-\gamma_n)}>0$ and $W_n\sqrt{(1-\gamma_n)/(1+\gamma_n)}>0$.
+Otherwise, if one of the two simplices is not present, (i.e. $\vec{m}_{\sigma}=(1,0)$ or $\vec{m}_{\sigma}=(0,1)$), this matrix has rank $1$ with the non-zero eigenvalue $W_n>0$ corresponding to an eigenvector aligned to the simplex present in the multiplex simplicial complex.
+Given that only overlapping replica simplices are coupled together, it follows that the metric matrices $\mathcal{G}_n$, acting exclusively on the space of replica simplices present in the simplicial complex, are positive definite.}